-Our largest impacts relate to business travel, producing our communications and fundraising materials, and electricity consumption in our offices.
-Some of these were significantly reduced as a result of the pandemic and are steadily increasing as we return to our offices.
+Our largest impacts relate to business travel, working from home, producing our communications and fundraising materials, and electricity consumption in our offices.

 To manage our travel, we have a Sustainable Travel Policy and a carbon budgeting and tracking process for air travel.
 Our Paper, Timber and Print Purchasing Policy stipulates criteria for sustainable paper and timber products and for the printing process.
 We closely monitor all paper and timber products purchased by WWF-UK.
 We monitor our electricity use in all office locations, and compare the energy used at the Living Planet Centre to the Better Building Partnership good practice benchmark for offices.
 Other environmental impacts we target, monitor and work to improve include procurement, single-use plastics, water, waste and recycling.